skamal23/ReviewerExtractor/README.md

 - Identify suitable peer reviews participants based on their derived expertise

 Using these tools we tried to reach out to possible reviewers from institutions that normally do not participate, and hopefully expand the pool of applicants to NASA Astrophysics.
+We also were able to identify early career scientists (e.g. postdocs) thanks to the collection of the indivuals' full publication record.

 The code represents a version 2.0 of a previous work done by Máire Volz see [Github repository](https://github.com/maireav/NASA-Internship).
 In the [examples](https://github.com/ninoc/ReviewerExtractor/blob/main/codeV2/ADS_search.ipynb), we provide a methods of finding experts in specific matters independent from their institutions.